Shaquille O'Neal Net Worth

 O'Neal has been active in the stock market and in real-estate since the 1990s.
 He has shown an interest in the business world as well.
 On March 22, 2019 it was announced that he would join the Board of Directors of Papa Johns.
 With the job, Shaq will earn $8.25 million in salary and stock over three years.
 He is also investing $840,000 of his own money to buy 30% of a 9-unit franchise of Papa Johns in Atlanta.

-Endorsements: Few athletes have embraced endorsements as fully as Shaquille O'Neal.
+Few athletes have embraced endorsements as fully as Shaquille O'Neal.
 As an instantly recognizable celebrity, a variety of companies have sought him out as a spokesperson.
-Some of his higher profile endorsements have included Pepsi and Reebok, though a full list of endorsement deals and commercial appearances would be too long to list.
+Some of his higher profile endorsements include Pepsi, Carnival Cruise Line and Reebok.
+A full list of Shaq's endorsement deals and commercial appearances would be too long to list.

 When Hall of Fame center George Mikan died in June 2005, O'Neal paid for all of his funeral expenses.

-Real Estate: For many recent years, Shaq's primary residence has been an enormous mansion in Orlando.
+For many recent years, Shaq's primary residence was an enormous 12-bedroom mansion in Orlando.
 The main home is 35,000 square-feet and features a 6,000 square-foot indoor basketball court, 17 car garage and 10 foot privacy wall.
-He listed the home for sale in January 2019 for $22 million.
-He has not found a buyer as of this writing.
+Shaq purchased the land for his home back in 1993 for $4 million and proceeded to custom-build his dream mansion.

 Shaquille ONeal Earnings

 - Phoenix Suns (2008-09)$21,000,000